aaas24/aaas24.github.io/_posts/2022-03-18-Python-Libraries-Reference-Book.md

 # Pandas

-## Data Pre-processing Tips in Panda
+## Data Preprocessing Tips in Panda

 These are code samples of part of the [Udemy Course - Python, SQL and Tableau Integration](https://www.udemy.com/course/python-sql-tableau-integrating-python-sql-and-tableau) that I thought interesting highlighting and they mainly relate to the use of Python's panda and jupyter notebook library.